tomhiskey/tom-personal-site-jekyll/portfolio/launching-probate-service-farewill.md

 ![Excerpt from service blueprint](/images/launching-probate-service-blueprint.png "Excerpt from service blueprint")

 The research fed directly into the service.
 As an example – we knew how often people have a feeling of confusion and being out of control when handing over probate work to a professional.
-From the start, we offered all customers a ..
-I was also responsible for the content and visuals of our probate marketing website.

 ### Outcomes

 We successfully launched our new probate service on schedule, on 5 March 2019.
-At the time, I blogged about it here.
+At the time, [I blogged about it here](https://medium.com/farewill/how-and-why-we-built-our-new-probate-service-on-customer-needs-fc78d6f5b228).

 I’m hugely proud of the team and the process we went through – we could have launched a probate service faster, but we wanted to do it right.